digitalparakeet/site/_linkedin_business_services/educating-teams.md

 order: 1
 ---

+## For you if you:
+- Have a smaller team of 5-10 people
+- Want to empower your people to amplify your brand
+- Prefer a face-to-face workshop experience
+- Great for marketing, HR and leadership teams

 ## This face-to-face workshop will show you how to...
 - Improve your profile
 - Give you ideas about how to use the platform to